rombrew/phobia/doc/TroubleShooting.md

 * "Current Sensor B" the same for current sensor B.
 * "Open Circuit" means that we apply the full voltage but current is still zero.
 If sensors is ok this may be caused by open circuit in motor phases or its connection.
-Also it may happen if power bridge is dead.
+Also it may happen if power stage is dead.
 * "Over Current" this cannot be, we think that current is always under control.
 * "Low Voltage" supply voltage is below the fault threshold.
 * "High Voltage" supply voltage is above the fault threshold.
 * "Stability Loss" means that state observer is no longer understand what is happening.
 It may be caused by inconsistency of model with real motor.
-We cannot predict everything, if the motor is damaged it definitely will cause this error.
+We cannot predict everything, if the motor has been damaged it definitely will cause this error.

 Reset the error to be able to try again.